 Because sharks must continually have water moving across their gills in order to breathe, this largely makes stopping to curl up for a deep sleep out of the question.
 Without this moving water, the shark would be unable to receive the oxygen they need to live, making it impossible for many shark species to sleep.

-Here’s another thing our data centre strategy has in common with these giants of the ocean: Just as sharks don’t sleep, neither do our facilities.
-In fact, in May 2014, Digital Realty’s Turn-Key Flex® facilities again achieved the “five 9’s” of data centre availability – for the sixth year in a row.
+Here’s another thing our data center strategy has in common with these giants of the ocean: Just as sharks don’t sleep, neither do our facilities.
+In fact, in May 2014, Digital Realty’s Turn-Key Flex® facilities again achieved the “five 9’s” of data center availability – for the sixth year in a row.
 This means that since 2007, our facilities have been operating at 99.999 percent availability – the highest in the industry.
 This also means our clients benefit from the highest availability possible and have the peace of mind that, no matter what, their services will be up and running.

-According to Elasmo Research, many sharks swim fairly slowly, averaging speeds of around 1.5 miles per hour whilst travelling through the ocean.
+According to Elasmo Research, many sharks swim fairly slowly, averaging speeds of around 1.5 miles per hour while traveling through the ocean.
 However, when chasing down their next meal, all bets are off.
 For example, the Shortfin Mako shark has been recorded to swim as fast as 46 miles per hour when in pursuit of its dinner.
 Even the fastest Olympic swimmers can only reach speeds of about 5 miles per hour.

-Just as sharks are known for their speed, so too are our data centre services.
+Just as sharks are known for their speed, so too are our data center services.
 Clients in our facilities can leverage our partnerships with other providers to access their resources in a matter of seconds or less.
 We recently sped these abilities up even further through our recently announced partnership with ComputeNext for the Digital Realty Global Cloud Marketplace.
 This fast access means users don’t waste any time waiting to connect with the services they need, and can leverage content at the moment they need it.

 by Matt Miszewski, Chief Shark Scientist and Oceanographer